codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_cells.rst

 Simple Cells
 ************

-Simple Cells are simple classes that return a string from the chosen method.
+Simple Cells are classes that return a string from the chosen method.
 An example of a simple Alert Message cell might look like this:
 ::

     namespace App\Cells;